Historiography of early Islam: Epigraphy

 According to archaeologists Yehuda D. Nevo and Judith Koren, there are thousands of pagan and monotheist epigraphs or rock inscriptions throughout the Arabian peninsula and in the Syro-Jordanian desert immediately north, many of them dating from the 7th and 8th century.
-According to historian Leor Halevi, Muslim tombstones from the 30s AH / 650s CE showed few marks of Islamization, although they named Allah and referred to the names of the months of the Hijri calendar.
-They began to reveal deeper signs of Islamization between the 70s and the 100s AH / from the 690s to the 720s CE.
-In this period they invoked Muhammad and quoted from the Quran.
+According to historian Leor Halevi, Muslim tombstones from 30-40 AH / 650-660 CE named Allah (Arabic for God) and referred to the names of the months of the Hijri calendar, but showed few other indications of Islamization.
+From 70-110 AH/690-730 CE, Muslim tombstones began to reveal deeper signs of Islamization, invoking Muhammad and quoted from the Quran.

 Some epigraphs found from the first century of Islam include: